nikolayg/nikgrozev-website/_posts/blog/2015-12-27-pandas-in-jupyter-quickstart-and-useful-snippets.md

 brew install pyenv
 ```

-Once you have pyenv, you can install an configure the desired python version as follows:
+Once you have pyenv, you can install and configure the desired python version as follows:

 ```bash
 # Install the desired python version - e.g. 3.4.3